Entries in books (2)

 Dan Roam

 Cave drawings (and, therefore, visual communication) existed long before the written word was invented.
 These books (especially the fun and interactive “Unfolding the Napkin” workshop-in-a-book) will teach you how to think, problem-solve, and communicate more visually, and master the art of napkin-sketching, whiteboard-drawing, and more.
-Tons of great resources on the
+Tons of great resources on the website as well.

 Design For How People Learn